In the Field

 Planning fieldwork in general

 Aside from the technology itself, there are a number of things that need to be considered for mapping fieldwork: the size of the area, number of enumerators needed and time required, the data required and the data model for collecting it, etc. There’s also a lot of nuance in teaching people (especially in other languages/cultures) how to use different mapping tools.
 There are a variety of resources (including presentation and training materials) on the Missing Maps website which may be useful.
-You can also reach out to the American Red Cross GIS team in advance and, if we have time, we may be able to talk through your project and provide suggestions from past experiences.
+You can also reach out in advance and, if we have time, we may be able to talk through your project and provide suggestions from past experiences.

 Paper-based field mapping (Field Papers)